jasonhand/devopschampion/_posts/2020-02-25-Understanding-The-Foundations-of-Incident-Response.md

 # Understanding the Foundations of Incident Response

-If we are going to talk about the foundations of building reliable systems including the foundations of a good incident response plan, I think the best place to start is by determining “Who is expected to respond to problems?” and “How do let them know?”
-The best place to start, is to design what is known as a “Roster” or an on-call team.
-We’ll talk more about rosters in a moment.
-First, we’ll talk about some of the “Roles” of the people that make up that “Roster”.
-And last, we’ll talk about what a rotation is.
+The foundations of building reliable systems including a good incident response plan, have to start with determining “Who is expected to respond to problems?” and “How do let them know?”.

-## Rosters/Roles/Rotations
+The best place to start, is to design what is to establish roles, rosters, and rotations.

+**Roles :** Well defined responsibilities and expectations of individuals on an on-call team (or roster).
+The **Primary Responder**, for example.

+**Rosters :** A group of individuals, each with their own assigned role and understood responsibilities and expectations.
+The mobile *"on-call"* team, consisting of multiple members each with thier own assigned role.

+**Rotations :**A scheduled shift for individuals where they are *"on-call"* for a defined period of time.
+A 24 x n rotation where someone is the** Primary Responder**, for example.

+It's worth looking at each of these groups a little closer, so let's do that now.

 ## Resources